timothyb0912/blog/_posts/2022-07-31-Digestion-before-expression.md

 The aforementioned slipperiness
 also films words
 drawn from the wellspring of our own mind.
-For instance, over time, we forget the contents of our own blog posts.
+For example, over time, we forget the contents of our own blog posts.

 This forgetting is problematic, because maximally benefitting from our blog posts,